2001 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 2001 Sacagawea Dollar Error List

-While 2001 Sacagawea Dollars lack the spectacular mule errors of the debut year, several manufacturing anomalies create valuable collector opportunities for those willing to examine their coins carefully.
+While 2001 Sacagawea Dollars lack the legendary mule errors of the debut year, several confirmed manufacturing anomalies create valuable collector opportunities.
+Here is what to look for.

-Off-center strikes occur when the planchet is not fed fully between the dies, resulting in misaligned designs.
+Off-center strikes occur when the planchet is not fed fully between the dies, producing misaligned designs.
+The Sacagawea dollar series is notably scarce for major off-center errors compared to smaller denominations like cents and dimes.

 Where To Sell Your 2001 Sacagawea Dollar?